-ControlPanelGRC Risk Analyzer can help simply the GRC ruleset process with its rulebooks that can be easily leveraged to customize rulesets for different business process and auditor requirements, as well as its ability to define risks by authorization and transaction level.
+ControlPanelGRC Risk Analyzer can help simplify the GRC ruleset process with its rulebooks.
+These are easy to leverage so you can customize rulesets for different business process and auditor requirements.
+They also have the ability to define risks by authorization and transaction level.

 Governance, Risk and Compliance (GRC) software provides tools that integrate compliance into day-to-day business processes.
 Whether it is user provisioning, role management, emergency access management, or periodic risk assessment, GRC software reduces the risk of fraud by automating routine compliance processes.

-Organizations face a variety of information access risks due to stakeholders’ potential need to obtain sensitive information like invoices, HR records, and financial reports.
-Manually managing all of the policies and procedures put in place to avoid fraud can thus be time consuming and overlook errors.
+Organizations face a variety of information access risks due to stakeholders’ need to obtain sensitive information.
+These could be invoices, HR records, and financial reports to name a few.
+Manually managing the policies and procedures put in place to avoid fraud can be time consuming and overlook errors.

 That’s why implementing GRC software can help your company simplify compliance and risk analysis by automatically and continually monitoring data and reporting.
 This will also keep your company ready for ever increasing audit requirements.